An Article Featuring the Original Owner of this Classic Mercedes Car, 1960/70's Pop Icon Donovan

 Written by Steve Barratt in May 2006

-Donovan Leitch was Born on May the 10th 1946
+Donovan Leitch was born on May 10th 1946

 His first major success was ‘Catch The Wind’ which was influenced by Woody Guthrie and Ramblin' Jack Elliott.